Cedar Down Farm grows a diversity of certified organic veggies for a nearly year-round farmshare program.

 Early Spring Share

 Just when you’re starting to really crave fresh, garden produce, our early greens share serves up crisp lettuce and spinach, crunchy radishes and bok choy, kale, chard and other cold-hearty greens from our hoophouses.
-The share consists of 4 weeks of weekly deliveries beginning in mid-April of lovely fresh greens just when you’re wanting them most.
+The share consists of 4 weekly deliveries beginning in mid-April of lovely fresh greens just when you’re wanting them most.

 - The drop off is farmers market style – though the content of each week’s share is chosen by the farmers (and the weather!), the veggies are displayed in bulk so you can choose the lettuce or bunch of carrots that appeals to you.
 Most items are “tradeable” meaning you can swap one for another depending on your taste.